arcus/Arcus_Labs_Orientation/arcus_orientation.md

 **If you don't have an Arcus lab and you're just here to browse and learn:**

 Welcome!
-All of the examples here are designed for Arcus Labs, but much of this material is broadly applicable, even to folks who aren't working with Arcus.
+Most of the information here is designed for Arcus Labs, but our linked material about various topics like R and SQL is broadly applicable, even to folks who aren't working with Arcus.
 We hope you find it helpful.
 If you would like to learn more about what Arcus is and what we do, check out this [overview video](https://digitalrepository.chop.edu/arcus/1/) or this [Arcus-101 guide](https://education.arcus.chop.edu/guides/arcus-101/).

 ## Quickstart